maiisthebest/speedback-react/README.md

 _This project was made for fun!
 I'm not an expert in design, so the styling might not be the fanciest, BUT it works_ 😝

+## 🚀 Future Enhancements

+The plan is to make Speedback smarter and more context‑aware.
+Upcoming ideas include:

+- **Dynamic timing suggestions** – recommend how long each round should last based on participant number and topics.
+- **Topic recommendations** – surface feedback themes or areas to explore based on past sessions.

 ## Workspaces

 This project is divided into two workspaces: